Advertisement

 Kolonia Fussball 0 – 2 Smyslova Virmest

 Jacob Hashimoto earned a well-deserved Man of the Match award in the opener and Harry Leveson-Gower was flawless in net as Smyslova ran out comfortable winners against Kolonia Fussball.
-It's not fair to describe any team as definitely inferior or superior at this early stage, but Kolonia's peculiar "lopsided" formation – featuring a right-sided midfielder without a counterpart on the left – was bottled up all game, and never looked like threatening a rock-solid Leveson-Gower16 Leveson-Gower
+It's not fair to describe any team as definitely inferior or superior at this early stage, but Kolonia's peculiar "lopsided" formation – featuring a right-sided midfielder without a counterpart on the left – was bottled up all game, and never looked like threatening a rock-solid Leveson-Gower

 28 Miranchuk [Booked - 75]